Do you want your business to be number one? Of course, you do.

-Google picks one up social signals like how many times users share or like your content on social media.
+Google picks up social signals like how many times users share or like your content on social media.

 Increase your visibility on channels like Facebook, Twitter, LinkedIn, or Pinterest.
 You can do this by adding social share buttons to your site or social follow buttons.

 This will increase traffic and social shares and get your ranking!
 Not sure which platforms your business should be on?

 You can find our top 10 social media sites business should be on here!